 7.4 Pending Matters.
 No suit, action, or other proceeding (excluding any such matter initiated by either Seller or any of its Affiliates) shall be pending or threatened that seeks to restrain, enjoin, or otherwise prohibit the consummation of the transactions contemplated by this Agreement.

 7.5 Delivery.
-Buyer shall have delivered to Sellers:
+Buyer shall have delivered to Seller:

 (a) the Purchase Price as contemplated by Sections 2.1;